jakeuj/pixerDotnet/README.md

 To upload an image, you need to create a binary payload.
 The header is `#file#000801314144demo.jpg` or `#file#000801314144imagebin`, which is followed by the image data.
 The image size must be 1872x1404, each pixel is represented as a 4-bit grayscale value.
 For each 8-bit value , you should first pack the 4-bit value of the 2nd pixel, then the value for the 1st pixel.
 After sending the payload, when the response is arrived, send `#MOVE#d`

+You can access the mobile app for both iOS and android from archive.org. [link](https://archive.org/details/pixer-3.7.0)

 ### License

 Public Domain